keshonok/killmenot/README.md

 This is an excercise in Linux kernel security programming.
-The goal is to restrict or prohibit completely forceful process termination.
+The goal is to restrict or prohibit forceful process termination.

 This is just a first approximation that proves the principle.
 The code works fine, but there's so much room for improvement.